 Mind mapping is a perfect way to expand complex ideas and organize your thoughts, and if you’re in need of some inspiration to get started, we’re going to run through some mind map examples.
 Mind maps can be used to increase efficiency and retention both personally and professionally, so this guide will cover both scenarios.
-Before we get started, let’s define mind maps give a brief outline on how to build them.
+Before we get started, let’s define mind maps and give a brief outline of how to build them.

 Mind maps are defined in our comprehensive guide as “A mind map is a simple visual tool that helps organize ideas in an easily understandable, sequential structure.
 It can be used to capture different ideas and display their relationship while organizing them in a way that doesn’t clutter and disorient the brain.”